apache/ignite/modules/platforms/python/docs/examples.rst

 - set `report_date` to the current date if `reported` is True, None if False,
 - delete `reported`.

-First get the vouchers' cache and define the `ExpenseVoucher` data class.
+First get the vouchers' cache.

 .. literalinclude:: ../examples/migrate_binary.py
   :language: python
-  :lines: 101-111
+  :lines: 108-111

-If you do not store Complex objects' schemas in code, you can obtain them with :py:meth:`~pyignite.client.Client.get_binary_type` method.
+If you do not store the schema of the Complex object in code, you can obtain it as a dataclass property with :py:meth:`~pyignite.client.Client.query_binary_type` method.

 .. literalinclude:: ../examples/migrate_binary.py
   :language: python
-  :lines: 116-135
+  :lines: 116-123

 Let us modify the schema and create a new Complex object class with an updated schema.

 .. literalinclude:: ../examples/migrate_binary.py
   :language: python
-  :lines: 137-152
+  :lines: 125-138

 Now migrate the data from the old schema to the new one.

 .. literalinclude:: ../examples/migrate_binary.py
   :language: python
-  :lines: 155-200
+  :lines: 141-190

 At this moment all the fields, defined in both of our schemas, can be available in the resulting binary object, depending on which schema was used